- Saving a Set of Tabs to a Workspace

 Deleting a Workspace

 Deleted Workspaces cannot be restored.
-If you want to temporarily archive a Workspace you can do that by Completing the Workspace.
-Instructions to Complete a Workspace can be found above.
+If you want to temporarily archive a Workspace you can do that by Archiving the Workspace.
+Instructions to Archive a Workspace can be found above.

 If you want to delete a Workspace completely